chashnash/voip-sample-project/README.md

 # VoIP-sample-project
-This is the sample project to show an internal call case in kamailio-Asterisk setup.
+This is the sample project to demonstrate an opensource VoIP System in Kamailio-Asterisk setup, built from scratch.

 # Project description: